Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You want the best safety tips for snowshoers, right?

-Let's not waste another minute with a long winded wind up.
+Let's not waste another minute with a long winded introduction to snowshoeing.

-Here's the delivery, in three part harmony: basic safety tips for snowshoeing.
-These include:
+Here are all the details, in three part harmony: basic safety tips for snowshoeing.

 Of course we start with planning!
-It's the key to a safe snowshoe trip.
+It's the key to a safe snowshoe trip or any outdoor activity.